Mitigating Vapor Intrusion Risks: Protecting Interests in Real Estate Transactions

 Navigating Interplay Between Federal and State Requirements, Evaluating Impact of VI

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare counsel to identify and address the risk associated with vapor intrusion (VI) in real estate transactions using the most recent EPA guidance.
+This CLE course will prepare counsel to identify and address the risk associated with vapor intrusion (VI) in real estate transactions using the most recent EPA guidance.
 The panel will review recent federal and state agency regulatory actions and court decisions, offer best practices for understanding and navigating the interplay between federal and state requirements, and outline approaches to mitigate VI risks.

 - Regulatory environment

 - Interplay between federal and state requirements

 - Mitigating and managing VI risks

 - Reps and warranties